sky2d2/WorkTrackr/README.md

 # WorkTrackr
 **Team Task Management & Agile Progress Tracker**

 ---

-## Project Overview
+## 🧠 Project Overview

 WorkTrackr is a lightweight, console-based productivity tool designed to help small teams manage tasks collaboratively.
-It enables users to create, assign, and track tasks, set priorities and deadlines, and monitor project progress through an Agile workflow — all within a simple, fast console application.
+It enables users to create, assign, and track tasks, set priorities and deadlines, and monitor project progress through an Agile workflow — all within a fast and user-friendly console application.

 ---

-## Business Problem
+## 💼 Business Problem

-Small teams often lack affordable, easy-to-use task management systems.
-Many existing tools are either too complex or too expensive.
+Small teams often lack affordable, simple task management tools.
+Popular platforms are either too complex or too expensive.
-WorkTrackr addresses this by providing a streamlined Agile task management experience in a **simple C# console application**, with clear features focused on real team needs.
+WorkTrackr addresses this by providing a streamlined Agile task management experience in a **C# console application**, with only essential features that support real teamwork.

 ---

-## ✅ Current Features (Completed)
+## ✅ Completed Features

-- Console-based **Main Menu** with working options (View, Create, Exit)
+- Console-based **Main Menu** with options for task management
-- Create task feature includes:
+- Create task feature:
   - Title, description, due date, priority (1 = Low, 2 = Medium, 3 = High)
   - Status defaults to **Backlog**
+  - Due date input options: 1 week, 2 weeks, or custom (yyyy-mm-dd)
-  - Input validation: rejects invalid dates and past due dates
+  - Validation for past/future dates and correct formats
-- View all tasks in clean formatted output
+- View all tasks in formatted list
+- Add users
+- Assign task to user
+- Update task status using 1/2/3/4 input
+- View dashboard with task counts by status and priority (LINQ-based)
-- All tasks stored in memory using `List<Task>`
+- All data held in memory using `List<T>`
-- **.gitignore** added for clean repository structure
+- Refactored for clean, readable input handling
+- `.gitignore` and initial README

 ---

-## 🚀 Planned Features (Next Steps)

-- Assign tasks to users
-- Add/edit/delete tasks
-- Update task status (In Progress, In Review, Completed)
-- Add comments to tasks
-- Enhanced dashboard using LINQ
-- Save/load task data (optional)
-- Add sample/test data for demo
+## 🛠️ Technologies Used

+- **C# (.NET 8 LTS Console Application)**
+- **Visual Studio 2022**
+- **GitHub** (Version Control & Collaboration)
+- Agile development workflow (task board, roles, commits)

 ---

-## 🎯 Objectives
+## 🎯 Learning Objectives

-- Provide an easy-to-use task management system for small teams
-- Implement Agile workflow concepts in a console application
+- Build a functional C# console application from scratch
-- Help teams stay organized and track project progress
+- Apply Agile principles to real development (task assignments, status tracking)
-- Practice key C# concepts:
+- Practice core C# concepts:
-  - Classes and objects
-  - Methods and control flow
+  - Classes, objects, and constructors
-  - Collections (List<>)
+  - Collections (List<T>)
+  - Control flow (switch, if, loops)
-  - LINQ queries and filtering
+  - LINQ queries
-  - Exception handling and input validation
+  - Exception handling & validation
+- Use GitHub for version control and collaboration

 ---

-## 🔁 How It Works (Current Flow)
+## 🔁 How It Works (User Flow)

-1. User launches WorkTrackr → Main Menu is displayed
+1. User launches app → sees **Main Menu**
 2. User can:
    - View all tasks
-   - Create a new task
+   - Create new task
+   - Add a new user
+   - Assign task to user
+   - Update task status
+   - View dashboard (summary)
-   - Exit the application
+   - Exit application
-3. Each task contains:
-   - Title, Description, Priority, Due Date, Status
-4. Tasks default to “Backlog” status
-5. Input is validated for correctness and date formatting

----

-## 🛠️ Technologies Used

-- **C# (.NET 8 LTS Console Application)** → current supported version (2025)
-- **Visual Studio 2022**
-- **GitHub** (version control + collaboration)
-- Agile methodologies (task board, team roles, commits)
+3. Inputs are validated
+4. Program responds with clear output for all operations

 ---